 Although IBCS recommend to use

-gray colors for plotting, tidycharts
+gray colors for plotting, tidycharts enables user to define

 their color palette.
 The same applies to styles, the default IBCS are